-A critical outcome of the FEED phase is a robust cost estimate for the LOHC facility project.
-Each FEED contractor is required to develop and provide a comprehensive cost estimation as part of their deliverables (referenced in Section 4).
+A critical outcome of the FEED phase is a robust cost estimate, and each FEED contractor is required to develop and provide a comprehensive cost estimation as part of their deliverables (referenced in Section 4).
 The expectations for the cost estimate are as follows:

 - Accuracy and Classification: The cost estimate should be developed to an expected accuracy of approximately -10/+15% (typically corresponding to a Class 3 estimate as defined by AACE International or similar industry classification).
-The estimate should reflect the level of definition achieved during FEED and be suitable for budget authorization and investment decisions. - Scope Coverage: The estimate must cover the entire scope of the project as defined in FEED, including the hydrogenation plant, dehydrogenation plant, associated utility systems and any other project components inside battery limit area (ISBL).
+The estimate should reflect the level of definition achieved during FEED and be suitable for budget authorization and investment decisions. - Scope Coverage: The estimate must cover the entire scope of the project as defined in FEED, including utility systems and any other project components outside battery limit area (OSBL).
 It should also include costs for site preparation, transportation, and installation, as applicable.
 Contractor shall provide cost estimate for both the units separately and then provide combined cost estimate showing benefits achieved, if any due to integration of the design development and module construction. - Cost Breakdown: Provide a structured breakdown of the total installed cost.
-This breakdown may be organized by: - Discipline: e.g., civil/structural, mechanical, piping, electrical, instrumentation, etc. - Facility Area: e.g., hydrogenation unit, and dehydrogenation unit. - Cost Categories: e.g., equipment, bulk materials, labor, engineering, construction management, contingency, etc. The breakdown should be detailed enough to facilitate analysis and understanding of cost drivers. - Basis of Estimate: Accompany the numerical estimate with a Basis of Estimate (BOE) document as follows: - Base currency (USD / CAD) for all costs. - Base date clearly stated. - FX assumptions for EUR-denominated costs. - Sensitivity analysis for FX variations. - Clear statements regarding duties, customs and indirect taxes.

-- Explicit listing of exclusions, owner-furnished items and assumptions.
+This breakdown may be organized by: - Discipline: e.g., civil/structural, mechanical, piping, electrical, instrumentation, etc. - Facility Area: e.g., by utility systems, storage areas, electrical substation etc. - Cost Categories: e.g., equipment, bulk materials, labor, engineering, construction management, contingency, etc. The breakdown should be detailed enough to facilitate analysis and understanding of cost drivers. - Basis of Estimate: Accompany the numerical estimate with a Basis of Estimate (BOE) document as follows: - Base currency (USD / CAD) for all costs. - Base date clearly stated. - FX assumptions for EUR-denominated costs. - Sensitivity analysis for FX variations. - Clear statements regarding duties, customs and indirect taxes. - Explicit listing of exclusions, owner-furnished items and assumptions.